peter88213/paeon/README.md

 # paeon
-Python library for [Aeon Timeline](https://www.aeontimeline.com) support.
+Python library for [Aeon Timeline 3](https://www.aeontimeline.com) support.

 The paeon lib is intended to serve as the basis for applications such as:
 - [yWriter](http://www.spacejock.com/yWriter7.html) synchronization